An Axiomatic Risk-Reward Framework for Sustainable Investing: Introduction

-The measurement of risk and reward for ESG investors is strictly related to the problem of setting up optimal portfolio strategies that combine financial and sustainability goals.
-The problem has been addressed in the literature by extending the classical reward--risk analysis by adding a third dimension -- sustainability -- measured using ESG scores.
-ESG scores are then included in the optimal allocation problem as a constraint, or in the objective function.
-Such an approach has been pursued by, among others, \cite{utz2015tri}, \cite{gasser2017markowitz} and \cite{cesarone2022does} who studied the efficient frontier of non-dominated portfolios in the reward-risk-ESG space, extending the traditional optimal portfolio literature that started with \cite{markowitz1952portfolio}, which aims to find portfolios with the highest expected return for a given level of risk, where risk is measured using the portfolio variance \citep{markowitz1952portfolio}, a coherent risk measure such as the average value at risk (AVaR)\footnote{ The AVaR is also known in the literature as Conditional Value at Risk (CVaR) or Expected Shortfall (ES)} \citep{rockafellar2000optimization}, or an asymmetric deviation measure \citep{giacometti2021tail}.\footnote{ An alternative approach for including ESG in the frontier analysis was proposed by \cite{pedersen2021responsible}, who identified a two-dimensional ESG efficient frontier by considering the Sharpe ratio and the ESG score.} One drawback of this modeling framework is that it fails to take into account the stochasticity of ESG scores: it either uses only the expected values of the scores or assumes that ESG scores can be treated as constants for the duration of the investment period.
+The problem of designing optimal portfolio strategies for ESG-oriented investors that jointly account for financial performance and sustainability considerations has been studied in the portfolio optimization literature.
+This line of research typically extends the classical reward-risk framework by introducing a third dimension -- sustainability -- proxied by ESG scores.
+The scores are incorporated into the portfolio selection problem either as explicit constraints or as additional terms in the objective function.
+Such an approach has been pursued by, among others, \cite{utz2015tri}, \cite{gasser2017markowitz} and \cite{cesarone2022does} who studied the efficient frontier of non-dominated portfolios in the reward-risk-ESG space, extending the traditional optimal portfolio literature that started with \cite{markowitz1952portfolio}.
+These works aim to find portfolios with the highest expected return for a given level of risk, where risk is measured using the portfolio variance, a coherent risk measure such as the average value at risk (AVaR)\footnote{The AVaR is also known in the literature as Conditional Value at Risk (CVaR) or Expected Shortfall (ES)} \citep{rockafellar2000optimization}, or an asymmetric deviation measure \citep{giacometti2021tail}. \cite{pedersen2021responsible} further contributes to the literature by studying the effect on the market equilibrium: they build a framework with three classes of investors (\textit{ESG unaware}, that do not consider ESG scores; \textit{ESG-aware} that use sustainability scores to update their views on risk and expected return; and \textit{ESG motivated}, that have preferences for high ESG) and they consider an ESG-efficient frontier by considering the Sharpe ratio and the ESG score.
+The presence of sustainability-oriented investors in the market and they effect on asset prices has been studied also by \cite{heinkel2001effect} that investigated the effects of exclusionary ethical investments on corporate behaviour, finding that if the percentage of ethical investors is sufficiently high, the cost of capital for polluting companies may increase.
+More recently, \cite{pastor2021sustainable} built a two-factor model to study the market equilibrium in the presence of ESG investors, finding that, in equilibrium, sustainable assets have lower expected returns not only due to the fact that they can be used to hedge climate risk, but also because of the preference of ESG investors towards these assets.

+One drawback shared by the modeling frameworks discussed so far is that they fail to take into account the stochasticity of ESG scores: using either the expected values of the scores or assuming that ESG scores can be treated as constants.
+Here, we aim to address this limitation and, more generally, to introduce a framework to jointly consider the financial and ESG dimensions.